Spalding (company): History

-By 1900, Spalding was selling dumb bells, Indian clubs, and punch bags (boxing).
-During 1916, Spalding was selling a wide variety of sports-related items, such as clothing (athletic shirts, belts, pads, sports hats, sports jackets, sports jerseys, sports pants, sports shoes, and swimming suits), bar bells, fencing blades and foils, golf clubs, guy robes, measuring tapes, pulleys and weights, rowing machines, track equipment (discus, hurdles, hammers, javelins, poles for vaulting, shot puts, and stop watches), and whistles.
+By 1900, Spalding was selling dumbbells, Indian clubs, and punching bags.
+During 1916, Spalding was selling a wide variety of sports-related items, including clothing (athletic shirts, belts, pads, hats, jackets, jerseys, pants, shoes, and swimming suits), barbells, fencing blades and foils, golf clubs, guy robes, measuring tapes, pulleys and weights, rowing machines, track equipment (discus, hurdles, hammers, javelins, poles for vaulting, shotputs, and stop watches), and whistles.
+By 1919, A.G.
+Spalding & Brothers had developed infantry and cavalry fencing masks for the U.S. Government.

-During World War II, the company joined five other firms to form the New England Small Arms Corporation for manufacture of M1918 Browning Automatic Rifles.
+During World War II the company joined five other firms to form the New England Small Arms Corporation for manufacture of M1918 Browning Automatic Rifles.
 A.G.
 Spalding, as a subcontractor to Sprague Electric Co., also produced parts for the "toothpick" capacitors that were used with the VT proximity fuse.

-From the early 1930s through the mid-1940s, Spalding produced the official game pucks for the National Hockey League.
+From the early 1930s through the mid-1940s Spalding produced the official game pucks for the National Hockey League.
 Spalding produced the well-known "Spaldeen" high-bounce rubber ball, said to be a re-use of defective tennis ball cores, that was sold to city children from 1949.
-In baseball, Spalding manufactured the official ball of the major leagues through the 1976 season, using the Reach brand on American League balls and the Spalding trademark on National League balls.
-Since 1977 the official ball has been made by Rawlings.
+In baseball, Spalding manufactured the official ball of the Major Leagues through the 1976 season, using the Reach brand on American League balls and the Spalding trademark on the National League's.
+Since 1977 the official ball for MLB has been made by Rawlings.

 From 1981, in a partnership with the Toyo Rubber Company of Japan, Spalding designed a series of aftermarket automotive wheels known as the "Message" series.
 It was one of these wheels, the Message II, purportedly described by the company as like a "steam locomotive piston" which won awards from publications such as Motorfan Magazine as the best spoke type wheel and reader's overall choice.
 Wheels bearing the Spalding name are known to have been manufactured through to at least 1986.

+In August 1996, Spalding was acquired by Kohlberg Kravis Roberts.

-Spalding became a division of the Russell Corporation in 2003.
-However, that deal did not encompass Spalding's golf operations, which included the Top-Flite, Ben Hogan and Strata brands, which were eventually bought by Callaway later the same year.
+Spalding became a division of the Russell Corporation in 2003—exclusive of its golf operations (which included the Top-Flite, Ben Hogan and Strata brands), which were eventually bought by the Callaway Golf Company later the same year.

+In April 2006, Berkshire Hathaway announced a merger with Russell Corporation (including Spalding), which was finalized in August 2006 for approximately $600 million.

 Products

+Spalding has manufactured balls for baseball, softball, American football, soccer, volleyball, tennis, and golf.
+For a brief period in the 1980s, Spalding was also a designer of aftermarket automotive wheels.

+Basketball

 Spalding developed its first basketball in 1894 based on the design of a baseball, and is currently a leading producer.
-Spalding was the official ball supplier to the National Basketball Association (NBA) from 1983 to 2021, when the league reunited with Wilson after 37 years away by signing a new contract with that company.
+Spalding was the official game ball supplier to the National Basketball Association (NBA) from 1983 to 2021, when the league reunited with Wilson after 37 years.